 In 2018, our powerful speakers inspired attendees to forge ahead for gender equality.
 Tracey Spicer spoke about the #Metoo movement in Australia, and Amna Karra-Hassan motivated and united friends and colleagues to think, act and be more outspoken.
-In 2019, we’re bringing together another powerful lineup including Anne Summers, Sam Bloom, and Amna Karra-Hassan.
+In 2019, we’re bringing together another powerful lineup including Susan Alberti AC, Marita Cheng and JoAnna Ferrari.

-You can also help us support not-for-profit Support the Girls on the day too— $10 from every ticket will be donated to them and there will also be a raffle on the day to take part in.
+You can also help us support The Brotherhood of St Laurence’s Stepping Stones Program on the day too— $10 from every ticket will be donated to Stepping Stones and there will also be a raffle on the day to take part in.

 Don’t miss out on celebrating the most important day of the year surrounded by the incredible women in the Business Chicks community.

 Susan Alberti AC has always forged her own path.
 Together with her late husband, Susan founded and managed a very successful commercial building business that’s allowed her to work tirelessly as a philanthropist for causes very close to her throughout her life.
 She’s risen above devastating personal tragedy to life a life full of meaning and was instrumental in the creation of the AFLW League, creating a pathway for women to play the game she’s always loved.